ddev/ddev.com/src/content/blog/working-with-ddev-and-vite.md

 How can we use Vite within DDEV?

-This articles sums up my current personal experience working with Vite and DDEV.
-I hope it will be a good introduction to start working with Vite and DDEV.
+This articles sums up my current personal experience.
+I hope it will be a helpful  introduction to get started working with Vite and DDEV.

 Vite is written in NodeJS.